 When does an applicant need to notify Mechanical Engineering and Rackham of their intent to attend U-M or not?

 Doctoral applicants must notify us by April 15th.
 Master application must notify us by: May 15th for International applicants and June 15th for domestic applicants.
-SGUS, JI-SGUS or EGL applicants must notify us by May 15th for international applicants and June 15th for domestic applicants.
+SUGS or JI-SUGS applicants must notify us by May 15th for international applicants and June 15th for domestic applicants.

 Programs, Research, and Student Groups